fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_my-first-post.md

   }
 }
 ```

-to pre-compute the given key's hash and reusing it across all segments it visits.

 This optimization comes at no cost, so it will be internally be used in `lsm-tree` from 1.2.0 onwards.